-Other nutrients that cocoa contains are magnesium and zinc, which fight hair loss, and calcium, promoting healthy hair growth.
+Cocoa’s nutrients are magnesium and zinc, which fight hair loss, and calcium, promoting healthy hair growth.

-Using cocoa powder in your hair can add shine, volume and brings out dark tones in your hair.
+Using cocoa powder in your hair can add shine and volume and brings out dark tones in your hair.

 Can baking soda damage your hair?